 Keep in mind that actions speak louder than words and change will not occur if anything is not done differently.

-Most importantly, follow through and be committed to bring about permanent change in the marriage.
+- Most importantly, follow through and be committed to bringing about permanent change in the marriage.

 Despite the best of intentions, your wife may not want to give you or the marriage an opportunity to improve.